Grace Family Vineyards

+In 2014, Helen Keplinger took over as winemaker.
+In 2019, Kathryn Green became the custodian of Grace Family Vineyards.

+Some forty years after the first release, the Grace Family Estate and the Cornelius Grove Vineyard wines were both awarded 100 points by Antonio Galloni and James Suckling respectively, with the former also choosing Helen Keplinger as his winemaker of the year.

+A third wine, Reliquus, has been produced since 2016, a blend of grapes from the winery's two estate vineyards, farmed to the same standard as the vineyard designate wines, it is aimed as an expression of the vintage as opposed to the distinct terroir, with the intent of being drunk earlier as such it is often found on wine lists of prominent restaurants.

 History

 The winery began when Ann and Dick Grace planted 1 acre of vines in 1976.
 The first vintage was produced in 1978, at Chuck Wagner's winery, Caymus.
 A second acre was added in 1985, but phylloxera took its toll, as the winery's vines were planted on non-resistant rootstock.
 Additional problems with oak root fungus in the original acre caused the need to replant the entirety in 1995.
 The winery's yield dropped from 350 cases in the to a low of 48 cases in 1996, when the wine was allocated as one 1-liter bottle per customer on the winery's mailing list.
 Another acre of planting and re-planted vines in the old acreage brought production up to 150 cases in 1998.

 Charity

 The winery's mission statement is "Wine as a catalyst towards healing our planet."
 The programs of the Grace Family Vineyards Foundation are primarily in India, Nepal, Mexico, Tibet, and America.